Euclid University

 EUCLID, also called Pôle Universitaire Euclide or Euclid University, is an international intergovernmental organization with a university charter established in 2008.
 It has official headquarters in The Gambia and in the Central African Republic, but also maintains an executive office in Washington, D.C.
-Its primary mandate is to train officials for its Participating States but its programs are also offered to the general public.
-The institution's current Secretary-General is Winston Dookeran.
+Its primary mandate is to train officials for its participating states, but its programs are also offered to the general public.
+The institution's current secretary-general is Winston Dookeran.

 History

 EUCLID's origins are connected with the creation of a group of universities called "Euclid Consortium" by the University of Bangui and the University of N'Djamena in 2006.
 The project was administered by the International Organization for Sustainable Development, an international non-governmental organization headed by Syed Zahid Ali.

 First conceived as an international extension for the University of Bangui, "Euclid" was redefined and constituted and a distinct institution in 2008 by an intergovernmental convention.
-The same year, the rector of the University of Bangui, Faustin-Archange Touadera was appointed as Prime Minister, and signed the convention formalizing his country's participation in EUCLID in 2010.
+The same year, the rector of the University of Bangui, Faustin-Archange Touadera was appointed as prime minister, and signed the convention formalizing his country's participation in EUCLID in 2010.

 In January 2008, Syed Zahid Ali, acting as Secretary-General of IOSD, presented to various government representative attending a conference of the Islamic Chamber of Commerce and Industry a new legal framework called EUCLID Phase 2.
 Soon after, several governments interested in using the Euclid programs to train their own staff approved the statutes of the new international university which entered into force in April 2008.

 Treaty information and legal status

 United Nations treaty publication

-According to the United Nations Treaty Series records, the EUCLID Open Memorandum of Understanding is classified as a "multilateral treaty" and entered into force in April 2008, The "Updated Framework Agreement" entered into force in September 2009.
+According to the United Nations Treaty Series records, the EUCLID Open Memorandum of Understanding is classified as a "multilateral treaty" and entered into force in April 2008.
+The "Updated Framework Agreement" entered into force in September 2009.

-The agreements signed by the Gambia have been registered by the Permanent Mission of the Gambia to the United Nations in 2013 but are not yet published.
+The agreements signed by the Gambia were registered by the Permanent Mission of the Gambia to the United Nations in 2013.